 to report to the Legal Committee at its next session.

-The HNS Convention: Why it is Needed Brochure
+The HNS Convention: “Why it is Needed” Brochure

 3 At the 102nd session of the Legal Committee, an outline of the proposed ‘Understanding the HNS Convention’ publication was presented in document LEG 102/3/1 and subsequently endorsed by the Committee so that the publication can be finalised by the Correspondence Group.
 This publication has the purpose of providing information on the fundamental policy intent of the HNS Convention rather than explaining in detail how the Convention would work.
 The target audience for the brochure are policy and decision makers in States as well as industry stakeholders and it could assist them in their implementation work.